blaineventurine/home-automation-docker/README.md

         - "traefik.frontend.headers.STSPreload=true"
         - "traefik.frontend.headers.frameDeny=true"

 Most of this should look a little familiar - we're creating the container with the latest image, exposing the socket so it can see all the other containers, giving it a port, setting the timezone, and finally creating a route for Traefik.

+Once Portainer is up, it's helpful to go through your existing containers and check the log files.
+Every time I add something new to my stack, there's a process of checking logs until I know the configuration is right.

 ## Watchtower